> Canadian Predatory Pricing Law | CANADIAN COMPETITION LAW

 Predation cases in Canada, however, are relatively uncommon and there have only been a handful of civil and criminal predatory pricing cases in Canada since the modern Competition Act was introduced in 1986.

-In this regard, a number of key predatory pricing law issues remain to be settled in Canada including the appropriate measure of cost, issues generally relating to the application and scope of section 79 of the Competition Act (under which there has only been a relatively small number of fully contested cases since 1986) and the scope and meaning of subparagraph 78(1)(i) of the Competition Act, which contains a standalone predation provision that makes it a reviewable practice (i.e., civil matter subject to administrative monetary penalties (AMPs)) for a dominant firm to sell articles at a price lower than acquisition cost to discipline or eliminate a competitor.
+A number of key predatory pricing law issues remain to be settled in Canada including the appropriate measure of cost for reference to below cost pricing, issues generally relating to the application and scope of section 79 of the Competition Act (under which there has only been a relatively small number of fully contested cases since 1986) and the scope and meaning of subparagraph 78(1)(i) of the Competition Act, which contains a standalone predation provision that makes it a reviewable practice (i.e., civil matter subject to administrative monetary penalties (AMPs)) for a dominant firm to sell articles at a price lower than acquisition cost to discipline or eliminate a competitor.

-To establish that a firm has engaged in predatory pricing, all of the elements of section 79 of the Competition Act must be established by the Competition Bureau or by a private party (with leave from the Competition Tribunal under section 103.1 of the Competition Act) on an application to the Competition Tribunal – i.e., that a dominant firm (or firms – section 79 includes joint dominance) has engaged in a practice of anti-competitive acts (i.e., predatory pricing conduct) that has prevented or lessened competition substantially, is preventing or lessening competition substantially or is likely to do so.
+To establish that a firm has engaged in predatory pricing, all of the elements of section 79 of the Competition Act must be established by the Competition Bureau or by a private party (with leave from the Competition Tribunal under section 103.1 of the Competition Act) on an application to the Competition Tribunal.

 SERVICES AND CONTACT